rtCamp/docs.rtcamp.com/easyengine/commands/site/create/index.md

 	ee site create example.com --wpsubdom --w3tc # install wpmu-subdomain with w3-total-cache plugin
 	ee site create example.com --wpsubdom --wpsc # install wpmu-subdomain with wp-super-cache plugin ee site create example.com --wpsubdom --wpfc # install wpmu-subdomain + nginx fastcgi_cache

+## HHVM Site

+(Note: This command is available with EasyEngine 3.1.0 and onwards)

+To create site with HHVM you can use `--hhvm` during site creation

+For example, you can create WordPress site running on HHVM using following command:

+	ee site create example.com --wp --hhvm

+## Pagespeed Site

+(Note: This command is available with EasyEngine 3.1.0 and onwards)

+To create site with Pagespeed you can use `--pagespeed` during site creation

+For example, you can create WordPress site running with Pagespeed using following command:

+	ee site create example.com --wp --pagespeed